pacs-course/pacs-examples/Examples/src/CRTP/README.md

 methods.

-It is used by the EIGEN library extensively.
+It is used by the EIGEN library extensively, and in many other high performance libraries.
 Indeed, it is the base for an efficient implementation of Expression Templates.

+**What do you learn from this example?**

+- An interesting (and rather surprising) template metaprogramming construct